fogarty-ben/QuantReg.jl/docs/src/fitting.md

 The only fitting method available via this package that is not available via the R quantreg package is fitting via Gurobi.
 This fitting method is only available to users who already have a licensed version of Gurobi installed on their machine and the Gurobi.jl package added in Julia.
-Note that Gurobi.jl is not installed as a dependency of QuantReg.jl so that the package is accessible to users without a licensed version of Gurobi (the package Gurobi.jl cannot be properly installed without a licensed version of Gurobi).
-Further note that even if an active Gurobi license is installed on the user's machine, the `GUROBI_HOME` environmental variable must be properly set for the Gurobi fitting method to be available.
+Even if an active Gurobi license is installed on the user's machine, the `GUROBI_HOME` environmental variable must be properly set for the Gurobi fitting method to be available.

-To select this method when specifying a quantile regression model, set the keyword argument `fitmethod="fn"` in either the `gurobi` function of the `QuantRegModel` constructor.
+To select this method when specifying a quantile regression model, set the keyword argument `fitmethod="gurobi"` in either the `rq` function or the `QuantRegModel` constructor.

 ```@docs
 QuantReg.fitgurobi!